 Tulane University is committed to assisting all members of the community in providing for their own safety and security.

-The Annual Security and Fire Safety Report is available on the TUPD website.
+The Annual Security and Fire Safety Report, and more information on the Jeanne Clery Act is available on the TUPD website.

 WFMO, University Square, 200 Broadway, Suite 120, New Orleans, LA 70118 504-865-5280 firstname.lastname@example.org